Yoshie Shibahara, STILL LIVES, 2018

 Concept, Installation, Performance: Naoko Tanaka

-Artistic Collaboration and Performance: Yoshie Shibahara
+Concept Development of Plastic Sheet, Artistic Collaboration, and Performance: Yoshie Shibahara

 Collaboration Realization Objects: Thomas Lehmen, Andreas Harder